terrytaylorbonn/terrytaylorbonn.github.io/2_models.markdown

 ### [2.1 Core NNs](/2.1-predictive-nns/)

-Predictive NNs are small customized NNs for specific recognition tasks (if you create a DIY model, the first one will be something like a simple predictive NN).
+Small NNs for specific tasks. **Includes DIY demos that give you a real understanding of the core of NNs**.

 <img src="/assets/brain1.png" alt="drones" width="14%">